-PRECIOUS-Gold pressured as easing growth concerns lift equities
+PRECIOUS-Gold hits near 3-month low as easing growth concerns lift equities

 Gold prices were trading below key technical support levels including the psychologically significant $1,300 mark, seen as negative bias, analysts and traders said.

-“The yellow metal now sits firmly underneath the 100-day moving average at $1,289, with the figure now an important pivot, while the January-February lows around $1,280 - $1,283 should see supportive interest,” MKS PAMP Group said in a note.
+“The yellow metal now sits firmly underneath the 100-day moving average at $1,289, with the figure now an important pivot,” MKS PAMP Group said in a note.

 Holdings of SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, on Monday dropped to their lowest since Nov.
 9, 2018.

-Spot platinum gained 0.2 percent to $887.67 per ounce while palladium rose 0.1 percent to $1,362.40.
-(Reporting by Nallur Sethuraman in Bengaluru; editing by Emelia Sithole-Matarise)
+Spot platinum gained 0.2 percent to $887.16 per ounce while palladium rose 0.2 percent to $1,364.
+(Reporting by Nallur Sethuraman in Bengaluru; editing by Emelia Sithole-Matarise and Kirsten Donovan)